fourstix/Elfos-utils/README.md

 ## nop
 **Usage:** nop
-No Operation, a simple program that does nothing. *Can be renamed to 'rem' in the /bin directory and used for comments in command files*
+No Operation, a simple program that does nothing. *Can be copied or renamed to 'rem' in the /bin directory and used for comments in command files*

 ## pwd
 **Usage:** pwd